 - 4. After selecting or entering your SQL statement, select an output.
 Select Excel in the Type field in the Export File section. - 5.
-Click in the Name field and select a location and enter a name for your new Excel file. - 6.
+Click ... in the Name field and select a location and enter a name for your new Excel file. - 6.
 You can also add a suffix to the file name.
-In the suffix field, click the drop-down to select a datetime stamp, or click to build an expression.
-You can use this method to add a variable or a custom datetime stamp.
-Appending a datetime stamp to the file name allows you to create a unique file with each script execution. - 7.
-You now have a complete activity, with input, output, and database connection specifications.
+In the suffix field, click the drop-down to select a datetime stamp,

+7. You now have a complete activity, with input, output, and database connection specifications.
 You can save and reuse this activity in other scripts by saving the activity as a template.
 To do this, right-click the activity (after configuring all the settings) and select Save As Template.
 Enter a name for your template and click OK to save it.